The best sales to shop today: GameStop, Bose headphones, Baublebar and more - CNN Underscored

 Today, you’ll find a deal on Amazon devices, a discounted pair of Bose headphones and savings on jewelry at Baublebar.
-All that and more, below.
+All that and more below.

 Amazon devices at Woot!

-Save up to 77% on a handful of Amazon devices for one day only at Woot!, including the Second-Generation Echo Smart Speaker, the Amazon Fire TV Cube, the Echo Dot Kids Edition, the Ring Floodlight Camera and more.
+Save up to 77% on a handful of Amazon devices for one day only at Woot!, including the second-generation Echo Smart Speaker, the Amazon Fire TV Cube, the Echo Dot Kids Edition, the Ring Floodlight Camera and more.

-Our pick for the most comfortable over-ear headphones, the Bose Noise Cancelling Headphones 700, are now $100 off in the Soapstone colorway at Walmart.
+Our pick for the most comfortable over-ear headphones, the Bose Noise-Canceling Headphones 700, are now $100 off in the Soapstone colorway at Walmart.
 You can also grab the silver and black versions for $329.
-These headphones proved to not only be extremely comfy to wear thanks to their memory foam cushioning, but also had some of the best sound quality and noise canceling we tested.
+These headphones proved not only to be extremely comfy to wear, thanks to their memory foam cushioning, but they also had some of the best sound quality and noise cancellation we tested.

 GameStop

-Gamers get ready to blow your tax returns, because GameStop is hosting its Tax Day Sale, where you can find tons of deals on games, accessories and more.
-You can save up to $40 on Nintendo Switch hits, get a free collector set of Super Mario 16-ounce glasses with the purchase of any new Nintendo Switch Lite, save up to 55% on select new Microsoft, Nintendo Switch, PC and Sony games and more.
+Gamers, get ready to blow your tax returns, because GameStop is hosting its Tax Day Sale, where you can find tons of deals on games, accessories and more.
+You can save up to $40 on Nintendo Switch hits; get a free collector set of Super Mario 16-ounce glasses with the purchase of any new Nintendo Switch Lite; save up to 55% on select new Microsoft, Nintendo Switch, PC and Sony games; and more.
 Be sure to get your games while you can, since this sale will end on March 6.

 Woot!
 Prime Appreciation Week

-Amazon’s deals site Woot! is running its third annual Prime Member Appreciation Week, where Amazon Prime members can get daily exclusive deals.
-Today’s discounts include a coffee grinder, some headphones and a first-aid kit, but if nothing strikes your fancy be sure to check back in every day at 10 a.m.
-CT for fresh deals.
+Amazon’s deals site, Woot!, is running its third annual Prime Member Appreciation Week, where Amazon Prime members can get daily exclusive deals.
+Today’s discounts include a coffee grinder, some headphones and a first aid kit, but if nothing strikes your fancy be sure to check back in every day at 10 a.m. central time for fresh deals.
 The event is running through March 12 and includes other promotions that you can read about here.
 You can even win a free one-year membership to Amazon Prime, so be sure to check out everything during Woot!’s Prime Appreciation Week.

 Baublebar